 Master of International Tourism Management student

-There have been many highlights throughout her time at AUT, Oren says.
+There have been many highlights throughout her studies, Jade says.

 “I was fortunate to go on a study tour to Hong Kong with 18 other students, sponsored by Hong Kong Airlines.
 I also received the Faculty of Culture and Society Masterate Fee Scholarship, as well as the Office of Māori Advancement Scholarship.
 I also completed workplace experience at Auckland Tourism, Events and Economic Development, which was the perfect place for me to see first-hand how local government and iwi work together in the tourism sphere.”

 Make sure you’re studying something you enjoy, Jade says.

 “My advice for other students is to always make sure you’re doing your studies for the right reasons and it’s something you really love.
 I stayed focused on what I wanted to get out of my degree and where I wanted to go with it by reminding myself that this is a field I love and am passionate about.”